 Day 6 Transfer to Lisbon airport for the return flight to London.
 (B)

 A former noble manor house from the 16th century with large gardens and located near Coimbra.
-Restaurant, outdoor pool, WiFi (free) and 43 air-conditioned rooms with private facilities, hairdryer, mini-bar and TV.
+Restaurant, outdoor pool, WiFi (free) and 43 air-conditioned rooms with hairdryer, mini-bar and TV.

 per person in a twin main deck cabin